Course - Innovation and Development within Occupational Therapy (Fieldwork) - ETT2330

 The student

-• can find and evaluate scientific literature that is relevant to their own professional practice.
+- can find and evaluate scientific literature relevant to their own professional practice.

-• explains which political guidelines are relevant for their fieldwork, and the connection between political guidelines and the services offered at the fieldwork placement.
+- can explain the connection between political guidelines/legislation and the services offered at the fieldwork placement.

 The student

-• has insight into and can follow occupational therapists' professional ethical guidelines to promote people's right to activity and participation, * (§ 9 b).
+- can follow the occupational therapists’ professional ethical guidelines to promote individuals’ right to activity and participation, *(§ 9 b).

-• can communicate, document, and promote occupational therapy professional practice, * (§ 9 c).
+- can convey, document, and promote occupational therapy professional practice, *(§ 9 c).

-• can assess and prevent the risk of unwanted incidents and knows methods to follow this up systematically, * (§ 9 d).
+- can assess and prevent the risk of adverse events and is familiar with methods for systematic follow-up, *(§ 9 d).

 Learning methods and activities

 The course lasts 11 weeks, which consists of one week of preparatory learning with lectures, skill training, seminars and submissions, and 10 weeks of fieldwork.
-During fieldwork, the course has two compulsory written assignments.
+Additionally, there will be learning activities such as writing a logbook, supervision and oral presentation.

 The course has longitudinal teaching.
 External fieldwork mainly take place in the municipal and specialist healthcare services (The Central Norway Health Trust and private specialist healthcare services), and with private service providers.